-In this category, the contestant may read a single poem, an excerpt of a poem or may create a program containing no more than six poems.
 Poetry Category B may include traditional and contemporary poetry and novels-in-verse.
-Coauthored poems are permissible.
-Anonymous works are prohibited.
-The poet(s) used in this category shall not be used in Category A of poetry.
+Co-authored and anonymous works are permissible.
+The poet(s) used in this category shall not be used in Category A of Poetry.

 When using copyrighted material, each member school is responsible for obtaining permission from the publisher for their participant to use the material.
 UIL assumes no responsibilities for copyright permission to perform material.